James E. Norris: National Hockey League

 In 1931, the Detroit Falcons and their arena, the Detroit Olympia, had been placed into receivership and were being managed by a creditors' committee.
 By the summer of 1932, it was being reported that the team might be sold to Norris.
 In the fall of 1932, the NHL formally approved Norris' bid to acquire the team from the receiver.
 He changed the team's name to the Detroit Red Wings.
 Norris also designed the team's current logo: a wing protruding from a wheel.
 The logo was adapted from the old Montreal Hockey Club logo (the team had been nicknamed the "Winged Wheelers") and was intended to curry favour with the automobile companies.

 Norris quickly cleared away the debt left over from past years and gave the Red Wings the financial backing they needed to become one of the most powerful teams in the NHL.
 Under Norris' watch, the Red Wings won five Stanley Cups.
 He rarely saw his Red Wings play due to a heart condition.
 However, coach and general manager Jack Adams always called Norris after each game from the locker room.

 When Frederic McLaughlin died in 1944, Norris helped longtime Black Hawks president Bill Tobin put together a syndicate that bought the team from the McLaughlin estate.
 It was generally understood, however, that Norris called the shots.
 He had bought Chicago Stadium in 1936, thus making him the Black Hawks' landlord.
 Earlier in the decade, he had bought enough stock in Madison Square Garden to become its largest stockholder, and while he did not buy majority control (he was forbidden from doing so by the NHL constitution), he had enough support from the board that he effectively controlled the New York Rangers as well.
-Norris' loans to the Boston Bruins during the 1930s gave him clout over that franchise as a creditor as well.
+Norris's loans to the Boston Bruins during the 1930s gave him clout over that franchise as a creditor as well.
 Norris thus had outright control or significant influence over all four of the league's American teams.